-The outmigration data will also be used in conjunction with data collected as part of the Chum Salmon Adult Escapement Monitor #1b (McCubbing et al, 2012) and the Cheakamus River Steelhead Adult and Juvenile Abundance Monitor #3 (Korman et al,, 2012) to address the management questions:
+The outmigration data will also be used in conjunction with data collected as part of the Chum Salmon Adult Escapement Monitor #1b (Fell et al, 2014) and the Cheakamus River Steelhead Adult and Juvenile Abundance Monitor #3 (Korman & Schick, 2014) to address the management questions:

-- 1. How does chum fry yield correlate to chum adult escapement distribution and density and is this affected by variance in discharge? - 2.
-How does steelhead smolt yield correlate to steelhead adult escapement and fry/parr densities, and is this affected by variance in discharge?
+- 1. How does Chum fry yield correlate to Chum adult escapement distribution and density and is this affected by variance in discharge? - 2.
+How does Steelhead smolt yield correlate to Steelhead adult escapement and fry/parr densities, and is this affected by variance in discharge?

-In addition, outmigrant data from this program was used as part of the Groundwater Side-channels Monitor #6 (Pottinger Gaherty, 2010) to address the management question:
+In addition, outmigrant data from this program was used as part of the Groundwater Side-channels Monitor #6 (Grey et al, 2012) to address the management question: